 The worst of the worst of these incompatibility problems comes when a wireless client requires the oldest, slowest data rates allowed by the original 802.11 standards.
 WLAN best-practices call for the lowest data rates (1 Mbps and 2 Mbps) to be disabled to improve wireless cell quality and performance.
 But recently, I've had to do configuration gymnastics to accommodate the biggest ticketing company in the United States (which handles tickets at several campus venues), and a scientific instrument maker whose equipment is beautiful--except for its wireless implementations.

 The ticketing company is the poster child for industry players that need to pull their technical heads out of 1992 and get with the program.
 How many venues have invested in excellent wireless, only to have dog-slow, dated ticket scanners at each gate bringing the overall speed of the venue down?
 At least in the case of the of the scientific equipment company, I was able to plead my case, which resulted in new driver code a week later that eliminated the legacy data rate requirement, and even brought support for enterprise security protocols.
-If only every wireless device maker or vendor would follow that example.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+If only every wireless device maker or vendor would follow that example.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio